 Action/Services MP1, MP2- Both our Parent Empowerment and Communication Relations departments will promote parent and community engagement by keeping the community and SUSD families informed of district and school events.
 They will continue to involve and encourage parents and community members to be a part of the decision-making process at the schools and district level.
-Both individual and group trainings will continue to be offered to parents on district and site-based initiatives and services.
+Both individual and group training will continue to be offered to parents on district and site-based initiatives and services.
 Community partnerships will increase through our Stockton Scholars and Imagine partnerships.
-Action and services can be found on page 240.

 Peer Leaders Uniting Students (PLUS) will provide increased opportunities for students to further develop leadership skills and an elective course will be offered for students to take at the four comprehensive high schools: Chavez, Edison, Franklin and Stagg.
-Action and services can be found on pages 243-244.